 Hello everyone.
-Today I want to introduce you to a very well known advertising network which is a great alternative to those who are already making money in their websites but want to earn more.
+Today I want to introduce you to a very well known advertising network which is a great alternative to those who are already making money on their websites but want to earn more.
 Infolinks is a contextual advertising network working with thousands of publishers and more than 100,000 active websites around the world distributed in 128 countries.
 Here’s our Infolinks Review.

 The best way to explain how contextual advertising is by looking at the video below:

 As you can see, there are several Infolinks ads formats, both for desktop and mobile traffic to improve your earnings no matter what.
-Infolinks does a great work scanning your website so they can show the best ads based on your keywords, which is somewhat similar to what Adsense does, but I feel the algorithm here has been improved and so you’ll get better results with very high click rates (CTR) without being too intrusive with your ads or pop ups as other networks do.
+Infolinks does a great work scanning your website so they can show the best ads based on your keywords, which is somewhat similar to what Adsense does, but I feel the algorithm here has been improved and so you’ll get better results with very high click rates (CTR) without being too intrusive with your ads or pop-ups as other networks do.

 OK!
 No more videos, I promise.
 Let’s get our hands dirty and get a sneak peek at their Dashboard.
 Sign up as a publisher here to get started.
 The user interface looks amazing and if you’ve been working with several ad networks before, you’ll definitely appreciate it.
-When you first login you’ll see your last 7 day reports.
-Here you can check your impressions, clicks and earnings.
+When you first log in you’ll see your last 7 day reports.
+Here you can check your impressions, clicks, and earnings.
 Also, you have an option to email yourself the reports in case you can’t access to their portal when you’re out without a computer.

 After you’ve done the proper customization you can either deploy those settings to 1 website or to all the websites you have at the same time.
-You just need to add your websites into the dashboard to make it work.
+You just need to add your websites to the dashboard to make it work.

 Then we have InTag ads, which are pretty much in the same category as the InText ads.
 InTag ads also appear as keywords, but instead of making links appear on your articles, there will be a tag cloud with related terms.
-This is very similar to the ads with Google Adsense and you can customize the number of lines, the color and the location of the tag cloud (top, bottom or both).
+This is very similar to the ads with Google Adsense and you can customize the number of lines, the color, and the location of the tag cloud (top, bottom, or both).
 Below you’ll see an image of how InTag ads look like:

 Let’s move to InFold ads.
 These are one of the best alternatives in case you don’t want your text to become links, but you still want contextual ads with high engagement on your website.
 InFold ads are shown at the bottom of the browser and they look fantastic in both mobile and desktop traffic.
 I should add that Infolinks Ads are usually shown in the same window and they have a back button so your audience goes back to your website for more content in case they aren’t interested in the advertised product/service after all.